-We begin by learning the ways of ego manipulation and forcing control others.
+We begin by learning the ways of ego manipulation and forcing control over others.

-Conditional loving simply means that there is something that needs to be done or something that you need to have in order to deserve love.
+Conditional loving simply means that there is something that needs to be done or something that you need to have to deserve love.

 It is also conditional because it is being withheld if certain conditions are not met by the other person.
 Withholding love is a way of punishment and a way to try to enforce ego control over the other.

 What is the true meaning of love?